arvindri2005/Company-Leetcode-Explorer/guide/getting-started.md

 # yarn dev
 ```

-Your application should now be running on `http://localhost:9002` (or another port if 9002 is busy).
+Your application should now be running on `http://localhost:3000`.

 ## 8. Genkit Development Server (for AI features)